evanx/chronica/README.md

 #### Alerting peers

-It is possible to deploy multiple instances and avoid duplicate alerts as follows:
+It is possible to deploy multiple instances monitoring the same endpoints, and still avoid duplicate alerts via the following configuration:

 ```yaml
 alerter: